BAIXUE1222/Pong_WOA7018/README.md

 # Turtle Pong

-This repository hosts the source code for the ROS `turtle_pong` package, which implements the Pong arcade video game for the Robot Operating System (ROS 1 Noetic) using turtlesim.
+This repository hosts the source code for the ROS turtle_pong package, which implements the auto-Pong arcade video game for the Robot Operating System using Turtlesim.

 ![Short Game Play](docs/turtle_pong.gif)